anenadic/committee-task-forces-templates/committee-charter-template.md

 ### Operational Procedures

+Consider providing outlines for the following procedures:

   - Process for recruiting and/or selecting new members
   - Process for on-boarding new members
   - Process for off-boarding members
   - A succession plan for chair/co-chair
+  - Decision making process

 ### Core Team Liasion